Frequently Asked Questions

 If I’m not selected, can I get feedback on my pitch for next time?

 You may submit any questions to firstname.lastname@example.org.
 Because of the high volume of requests, it may take us up to 6 weeks to provide specific feedback.
+We do not offer individual feedback past the initial application phase.

 Can two candidates apply together?